A Google Business Profile, formerly called Google My Business, is a free tool to help businesses get discovered in Google Search and Maps.

 Reviews are a key element of social proof and a meaningful way to build trust and credibility online.

-Even if searchers aren’t clicking through to read the content of your reviews, the 1-5 star rating prominently visible beneath each business result does impact their likelihood of checking you out.
+Even if searchers aren’t reading the full content of your reviews, seeing the 1-5 star rating on your profile directly impacts their likelihood of checking you out.

 Worried you can’t keep up a string of solid 5-star reviews?
 Don’t sweat it.
-Google sees a mixture of positive and negative reviews as being more authentic and trustworthy, and ranks you better because of it.
+Google sees a mixture of positive and negative reviews as more authentic and trustworthy, ranking you better because of it.

 How to set up a Google My Business listing